manfromarce/DocSharp/README.md

 - Binary formats: almost all features are supported, but bugs and exceptions may occur for complex documents.
 The most obvious and frequent issues from the original project have been fixed, as they were mostly related to using .NET rather than .NET Framework, in particular code pages-based encodings and closed stream / null reference exception for PowerPoint presentations.
 A wider range of DOC / XLS / PPT documents should now be converted properly, but there are still issues for specific documents I tested.
 More work is needed to make this library reliable.
 - DOCX to Markdown:
-  - Text
-  - Basic formatting
+  - Text and basic formatting
     - Bold, italic, underline, strikethrough
     - Any highlight color (except none) is converted to `<mark>`
     - H1-H6 headings